dankamongmen/notcurses/README.md

 <details>
   <summary>I'm getting strange and/or duplicate inputs in Kitty.</summary>
+  Notcurses supports Kitty's powerful
+  <a href="https://sw.kovidgoyal.net/kitty/keyboard-protocol/">keyboard protocol</a>,
-  Notcurses supports Kitty's powerful [keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/), which includes things like key release events and modifier keypresses by themselves.
+  which includes things like key release events and modifier keypresses by themselves.
 This means, among other things, that a program in Kitty will usually immediately get an <code>NC_ENTER</code> <code>NCTYPE_RELEASE</code>